top of page

 Imagine being anchored in a remote bay with no access to a marine mechanic.
 Your engine sputters, and you’re left with two options; fix it yourself or stay put until help arrives.
 What do you do?

-On our boat we have 3 marine engines; two Yanmar diesel's and a Tohatsu outboard.
-It was important to us to know how to maintain and troubleshoot these engines ourselves because as liveaboard cruisers we aren't always located places where there's competent marine mechanic available.
+On our boat we have 3 marine engines in service; two Yanmar diesel's and a Tohatsu outboard.
+It was important to us to know how to maintain and troubleshoot these engines ourselves, because as liveaboard cruisers we aren't always located places where there's competent marine mechanic available.
 Part of that equation is having the right tools to get the job done.

 Yanmar saildrive engne servicing tools sailboat